 CPG inflation rate slows but remains higher than pre-pandemic norm

-Although the rate of CPG inflation has slowed down, it remains higher than the pre-pandemic levels.
-In June, the CPG unit price increase rate was 6.1%, the lowest since July 2021 but significantly above the usual 2-3% range.
-Despite a general slowdown in overall inflation for eleven consecutive months, CPG prices are still outpacing the Consumer Price Index (CPI), which was at 3.0% in June.
-This high rate of CPG price increases is concerning for consumers, leading to a decline in consumption.
-Consumers are now spending more money but buying fewer items.
+The US CPG unit price increase rate for May came in at 6.2%, marking the lowest level since August 2021 but still well above the normal 2-3% range.
+While overall inflation has slowed for eleven consecutive months, CPG increases remain higher than the Consumer Price Index (CPI), which rang in at 4.0% in May.
+The high rate of CPG unit price increases remains a cause of concern for many consumers resulting in declining consumption.
+Overall, consumers are spending more but purchasing fewer items.

-The declining consumption of CPG products compared to the same period last year is particularly worrying for the industry, as 35% of shoppers are now primarily focused on purchasing only essential items.
-Food inflation has also slowed down slightly but remains high at 6%, with consumption down by 3%.
-Non-food prices have increased by 6%, but consumers have cut back more, resulting in a 5% decline in unit sales.
+The declining consumption of CPG products compared to the same period last year is a worry for the industry as 35% of shoppers are focused on only buying the essentials.
+The rate of food inflation is slowing but still high at 7% with consumption down 2%.
+Similarly, non-food prices increased 6% but consumers pulled back more so with a 5% decline in unit sales.

-As prices stabilize in the coming months, retailers and manufacturers must explore new strategies for growth, considering the ongoing decline in consumption.
-This includes focusing on innovation, promotions, and targeting specific consumer groups, such as the aging population and multicultural communities.
+As prices stabilize in the months to come, retailers and manufacturers must continue to seek new drivers of growth as consumption continues to decline, such as innovation, promotion, and targeting growing consumer cohorts such as the aging population and multicultural communities.

 Consumer behavior update: Private label sales, value retailer switching, and promotions

 Private label sales, which on average provide a 13% savings compared to national brands, maintained growth in May, up 5%.
 Private Label captured 19.0% of the consumer wallet for CPG sales during this month.
 Retailers with well-established and diverse private label offerings will continue to benefit from this shift in brand choice.